 Gives You a Competitive Edge

 Millennials make up the most number of the population now.
 They’ve grown up together with the development of information and digital technology, making them more exposed to smart technology.
 Most millennials are found to be willing to pay more for an apartment with smart technology.
-Also, many millennials are found to prefer the convenience of renting than owning a home.
+Also, many millennials prefer the convenience of renting to owning a home.

 Provides Convenience for Landlords and Tenants

-Smart properties are already getting common in the market.
-However, as a property owner, adding smart technology into your place shouldn’t be done just because others are doing it.
-As the owner, you acknowledge that time is essential.
-If you’re able to monitor your property using security cameras, manage the building temperature, or manage the property lights from a device or your smartphone, this improves the way you manage your rental while letting you save time and money.
+Smart properties are already getting common on the market.
+However, as a property owner, adding smart technology into your property shouldn’t be done just because others are doing it.
+If you’re able to monitor your property using security cameras, manage the building temperature, or manage the property lights from your smartphone or another device, this improves the way you manage your rental while letting you save time and money.

 With smart technology, you can unlock your property from wherever you are with the help of your smartphone.
 You don’t have to go out of your home to unlock a tenant that’s been locked out of the apartment, saving you and your tenant time, energy, and sanity.

 Enables Savings for Tenants